Full Setup Guide

 Click Request For Quote in the left navigation menu.

-In the Quote Logic section, click Manage, then click Create New Logic.
+In the Request For Quotes Dashboard, click Set up Logics, then click Create New Logic.

 Default Store

-B2B Store (available only for Shopify Plus users)
+B2B Store (available only on Shopify Plus store)

 Then click Create Logic.